Mike Childs29 Apr 2023

 The government has committed £5.2 billion capital expenditure for England for flood defences over the next 5 years.
 The Environment Agency says this will protect 336,000 properties, and that is what it was calling for, although it also says this needs to be a 50 year £1 billion a year programme.
 The Agency has not identified what proportion of this funding will be spent on restoring nature and nature-based solutions.
 Historically, very little has been used in those ways, but the government and the Environment Agency are now talking about the importance of working with nature to reduce flooding.

 Flood defence spending is one part of the flood resistance and resilience story.
 But the government can also use planning rules to address the lack of permeable ground in urban areas especially in new developments.
 Surfaces and ground can be made more permeable through creating more urban green spaces, putting green roofs on buildings and restricting the amount of hard surfacing of gardens and driveways.
 As a by-product it would also reduce the overloading of sewage systems - which often combine sewage from our homes with drainage water from streets - and the frequency of times raw sewage is pumped into our rivers through combined sewer overflows.
-The government has asked the National Infrastructure Commission to carry out a study into how to reduce surface flooding, which will report by November 2022.

 What needs to happen?

 The government accepts that it needs to do more.
 Friends of the Earth is calling for: